Measure and Improve Your Technology Application Work System

 Where’s the Gold in Your Data Mines?

 There’s a lot of gold in them there data mines.
-Our failure to understand queries and the software features for creating them however is keeping us from finding that gold.
-Additionally, bar coding, RFID, and wearable technology has gotten so cheap that it is almost archaic to be hand entering anything!
-Maybe the problem is not a lack of understanding as much as it is remaining locked in our ‘before computers’ mindsets.
-Are you getting the most out of your data mines?
-How much gold are you leaving in the ground each day?
+However, our failure to understand queries and other software features to create them keeps us from finding that gold.
+Additionally, bar coding, RFID, and wearable technology is now so cheap that it is almost archaic to hand enter anything!

 In the digital world, things are actually pretty simple.
 We enter things into the fields of a database.
 The data is crunched, and reports capture the results.
-When we fill out a web form (entry screen), we are filling in the fields of a new database record.
+When we fill out a web form (entry screen), we fill in the fields of a new database record.
 The same thing occurs when we fill in the blanks on any computer-based form.

-One Simple Technology ApplicationWork System Example
+One Simple Technology Application Work System Example

 Unless you want to be fancy, the skills one needs to post pages to a website are not any different than those we use to create a Word document with pictures in it.
 You basically open a file, make your changes, and insert your pictures into text box-like tables.
 Then, you save the file to the intranet.
 As a result, you have either an updated or new web page.